-Describe yourself well enough and the hiring manager will snap you up!
+Pitch yourself well enough, and the hiring manager will snap you up!

 The Oxford English Dictionary currently lists 500,000 entries, but the average CV is only two pages long.
-So, you're going to need to narrow down your choices to select the ones that will set you apart as an individual and a professional within the context of your CV.
+So, you're going to need to narrow down your choices.
 These categories may help:

 Keywords

-One of the very best ways to find words to describe yourself on your CV is to scour the job advert for keywords.
+One of the very best ways to find words that effectively market yourself on your CV is to scour the job advert for keywords.
 Highlight those words within the advert that apply to you and try to integrate them naturally into your narrative.

 Adjectives

-While excessive adjectives aren't to be advised, choosing some to describe yourself can help to bring a bit of personality to your CV.
-Try asking around among friends, family, and colleagues to see how they'd describe you and note any recurring words and phrases.
+While excessive adjectives aren't to be advised, choosing some to highlight your professional qualities can help to bring a bit of personality to your CV.
+Let's take a look at some examples that you may use:

 • Innovative